 - Look for components with long render times (yellow/red)

-- Check “Why did this render?” to find unnecessary re-renders
+- Check “Why did this render?” for unnecessary re-renders

 Testing Interactive Components

-How should you test React components?
 Test behavior from the user’s perspective using React Testing Library.
-Focus on what users see and do, not implementation details like state values or component internals.
+Focus on what users see and do, not implementation details.

 Setting Up Tests